 Complications may require the physician to perform procedures to establish airway management or fluid resuscitation or to initiate vigorous cooling measures.

 Foley catheter placement may be useful to monitor urine output, particularly in situations in which diuretics are administered to manage pulmonary edema.
-Patients often have decreased urination due to the effects on bladder sphincter muscles to prevent passing urine.
+Patients often have decreased urination due to the effects on bladder sphincter muscles.
 Other individuals may be dehydrated after recreational use in raves and club events.
 Quick assessment of bladder fullness can be performed with bedside ultrasonography or bladder palpation.

 Agitation or persisting seizures in patients with amphetamine toxicity requires generous titration of benzodiazepines and a calm soothing environment.
 Avoid physical restraints, if possible.